google/bms-toolkit/docs/user-guide.md

 ### Reset passwords

-The Oracle toolkit does not use or store any passwords.
+The oracle-toolkit does not use or store any passwords.
 At runtime, passwords for the Oracle SYS and SYSTEM database users are set with strong, unique, and randomized passwords that are not written to or persisted in any OS files.

-Change the passwords immediately after running the toolkit.
+Change the passwords immediately after running the oracle-toolkit.

 To change the passwords, connect to the database by using a SYSDBA administrative connection and change the passwords by using the SQL Plus